sugam11/LLMbias/bias_toxicity_analysis/anthropic/readme.md

 1. Execute 'detoxify_anthropic_hfds.py' in terminal console (python detoxify_anthropic_hfds.py).
 This will use Unitary Detoxify to evaluate assistant text's toxicity, create train and test csv files and upload the resultant dataset on to [Huggingface repository (Deojoandco/detoxify_unbiased_hhrlhf_last_assistant)](https://huggingface.co/datasets/Deojoandco/detoxify_unbiased_hhrlhf_last_assistant).
 The code will evaluate either the full assistant text or the last assistant's text by configuring the flag LAST_ASSISTANT = True/False in the code file (default is True).
 By default, we will use the 'unbiased' Unitary Detoxify model for evaluating toxicity and can be controlled by setting the flag MODEL_TYPE to 'original' or 'unbiased'.
 2. Execute 'bias_classification_anthropic.py' in terminal console (python bias_classification_anthropic.py).
 This will download 'Deojoandco/detoxify_unbiased_hhrlhf_last_assistant' dataset (created in step 1) from Huggingface and classify last assistant text with bias categories defined in the 'bias_category_descriptors.json' dictionary file.
 It will generate ddetoxify_unbiased_hhrlhf_last_assistant_biasmatch_train.csv and ddetoxify_unbiased_hhrlhf_last_assistant_biasmatch_test.csv output files having bias classification details.
 3. Execute 'bias_toxicity_anthropic_race_plot.py' in terminal console (bias_toxicity_anthropic_race_plot.py).
 This will load the train and test csv files created in step 2, calculate regard toxicity for race categories, plot sub-category race distribution for chosen and rejected Assistant Text and plot race-regard toxicity plot.
+4. Execute 'bias_toxicity_anthropic_all_plot.py' in terminal console (python bias_toxicity_anthropic_all_plot.py).
+This will load the train and test csv files created in step 2, plot category and sub-category distribution for chosen and rejected Assistant Text and plot race-regard toxicity plot.

 ### Race Plots